opentofu-quickstart

 }

-Go to OpenTofu Documentation for more information on currently supported workspace types.
+Go to OpenTofu Documentation to review currently supported workspace types.

 Set up your workspace